 The above expression indeed proves that the diagrams in Fig. 4.3 are all quadratically dependent on the cutoff.
-The value of $m_H$ is $\sqrt{2\lambda}v$ , which is approximately at the $10^2$ GeV order of v for $\lambda$ of order unity.
-On the other hand, suppose the SM is assumed to be an effective field theory with very heavy particles, for instance, some grand unified theory to replace the standard model at a scale of $\Lambda=10^{14}$ GeV $\gg v$ .
-Then the bare Higgs mass parameter would have to be finely tuned to 26 decimal places in order to cancel the complicated series and so realizing a low energy scale and a small physical Higgs mass and the light masses of the known standard model particles.
+The potential of Eq.
+(4.2) gives $m_H = \sqrt{2\lambda}v$, which is approximately at the 10^2 GeV order of v for λ of order unity.
+On the other hand, suppose the SM is assumed to be an effective field theory with very heavy particles, for instance, some grand unified theory to replace the standard model at a scale of $\Lambda = 10^{14} \text{ GeV} \gg v$.
+Then the bare Higgs mass parameter would have to be finely tuned to 26 decimal places in order to cancel the complicated series thereby realizing a low energy scale and a small physical Higgs mass and the light masses of the known standard model particles.
 In addition, one would expect the fraction $m{\rm bare}^2/\Lambda^2$ to depend on the structure of the high energy scale theory and not that it is finely tuned to produce low energy scale physics.
 So it seems unnatural that a theory such as the standard model with an energy scale v has a more fundamental energy scale which is many orders of magnitude higher.
 This is known as the hierarchy problem.
 Physically, it arises from the fact that there are quadratically divergent loop contributions to the Higgs mass which drive the Higgs mass to unacceptably large values unless the tree level mass parameter is finely tuned to cancel the large quantum corrections.